Nadi astrology: Atma

-Naadi Astrology is like a mirror of one's karmas in the previous birth(s).
+Nadi Astrology is like a mirror of one's karmas in the previous birth(s).
 While this is not entirely accurate, for simplicity's sake, consider two options associated with one's Karma.
 One either lives out one's mistakes or one can overcome them by performing corrective actions in a proactive manner – this goes for all living beings.

 Navagrahas and siddars

-All beings, irrespective of species, nationality, religion, social class, aggressiveness, etc., are controlled by the Navagrahas (nine houses or planets).
+All beings, irrespective of species, nationality, religion, social class, aggressiveness, etc., are controlled by the Navagrahas (nine planets).
 The Navagrahas are very sincere in their duties as cosmic public servants and never deviate in performing their duties.
 They cannot be bribed.
 They affect individual beings as well as entire societies as per the Karma (thoughts, words and deeds of beings in this world as well as other worlds) applicable.
 The current life path of a person is determined by past Karma.
 For example, if a person is blessed with wealth in this birth, then it implies this person has done many punyas (activities that resulted in good Karma) in his/her previous births and he/she is enjoying the benefits of it in this birth.
 It is like a person who has saved a lot of punyas in his or her account cashing it in when the need arrives.